Netflix subscribers cross 200M as viewers escape world's woes

 Powered by

-However, Netflix does not appear to be concerned, citing the past year being a “testament” to the company’s approach of improving the platform for subscribers’ satisfaction to stand up to the competition.
+However, Netflix does not appear to be concerned, citing the past year being a 'testament' to the company’s approach of improving the platform for subscribers’ satisfaction to stand up to the competition.

 "Our strategy is simple: if we can continue to improve Netflix every day to better delight our members, we can be their first choice for streaming entertainment," the company said.